 ‘Generation Xers grew up with email communication, and despite the general complaint of “email rules my life,” they can’t live without it.
 Email remains the most prevalent communication medium for this generation.’

 ‘Given their comfort with and proclivity for technology, communication with millennials (generation Y) should utilize technology as much as possible.
-Text, instant messenger and mobile phone app technology all align with the Generation Y interest in instant communication.’
+Text, instant messenger, online communities and mobile phone app technology all align with the Generation Y interest in instant communication.’

 ‘Communication with generation Z should leverage their comfort with multitasking by focusing on multiple platforms, short snippets versus paragraphs (so-called “snackable” content) and visually stimulating content.’